Who We Are

 And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers. - Acts 2:42

-- Mission and Outreach: We empower participants to give themselves away for Jesus in the church, community and world
+- Mission and Outreach: We empower participants to give themselves to Jesus in the church, community and world

 Therefore, if anyone cleanses himself from what is dishonorable, he will be a vessel for honorable use, set apart as holy, useful to the master of the house, ready for every good work. - 2 Timothy 2:21